Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Alfred Hitchcock regarded Rope as a failed experiment in stretching the limits of making a film as few cuts as possible.
 Film critics and historians would agree that the technical execution left much to be desired, but the writing and performances are still well regarded.

-The movie Timecode is not just done in Real Time, but in real time with a four-way split screen throughout.
+Timecode is not just done in Real Time, but in real time with a four-way split screen throughout.

 For Trail of the Pink Panther (1982), Blake Edwards and MGM/UA used mostly-unused scenes from The Pink Panther Strikes Again (1976) of the late Peter Sellers as Inspector Clouseau for the film's first half by putting them into a different storyline via new scenes with the series regulars.
 The second half, after Clouseau "goes missing", is a Clip Show of his greatest hits tied together with a reporter investigating the matter.
 Pitted against a number of production obstacles, Edwards' new film became a dancing bear that spiked the audience's curiosity to come out and judge if he could make it funny.
 The fact that Edwards couldn't became clear when Sellers's widow successfully sued him and the studio for tarnishing her late husband's image.
 This proved a bad omen for the next film, 1983's Curse of..., which picked up where this left off to introduce Clouseau's Replacement Scrappy.